Face Lift • Spring Hill

-A rhytidectomy can be performed under IV sedation or general anesthesia in our state-of-the-art surgical facility.
-These options will be discussed in detail with you.
-Premedication is administered for relaxation.
+A rhytidectomy, or face lift, can be performed under IV sedation or general anesthesia in our state-of-the-art surgical facility.
+These options will be discussed in detail with you during your consultation.
+Premedication is administered to the patient for relaxation during the surgery.
 Incisions are made inside the hairline at the temple, running in front of the ear then around the earlobe and behind the ear, ending in the hair of the scalp.
 The loose skin is separated from underlying tissue and is pulled up and back.
-Excess skin is removed.
-Sagging muscles and connective tissues are tightened.
+Excess skin is then removed and sagging muscles and connective tissues are tightened.
 In some cases, fatty deposits are removed from beneath the chin and neck.
 Small sutures are used to close the incisions.
 The procedure may take up to five hours depending on whether any other procedures are performed at the same time.

-It is recommended that you avoid the sun for several weeks after surgery.
-Healing is gradual so you will not notice final results for up to six months.
-Improvement varies, depending on the your initial condition.
+It is recommended that you avoid the sun for several weeks after surgery to protect yourself.
+Healing is gradual so you may not notice final results for up to six months.
+Improvement varies, depending on your initial condition.
 In most cases, a single procedure achieves the desired results.
 Most patients who have had facelifts are pleased with their new, more youthful appearance.